brunokoga/Montevideo/advanced_dir/advancedMagicItems.md

 Each of the following topics is covered in notational form as part of an item's description.

-**Aura** : Most of the time, a _ [detect magic](../spells/detectMagic#_detect-magic)_ spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
-See the _ [detect magic](../spells/detectMagic#_detect-magic)_ spell description for details.
+**Aura** : Most of the time, a _ [detect magic](../spell_dir/detectMagic#_detect-magic_ spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
+See the _ [detect magic](../spell_dir/detectMagic#_detect-magic)_ spell description for details.

 **Caster Level (CL)** : An item's caster level indicates its relative power.
-It also determines the item's saving throw bonus, as well as range or other level-dependent aspects of the item's powers (if variable).
-It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](../spells/dispelMagic#_dispel-magic)_ spell or similar situation.
+It also determines the item's saving throw bonus, as well as range or other level-dependent aspects of the item's powers (if variable.
+It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](../spell_dir/dispelMagic#_dispel-magic)_ spell or similar situation.

 The creator's caster level must be as high as the item's caster level (and additional requirements may effectively put a higher minimum on the creator's level).